mike-burns/pgpa/README.md

 - `PGPPATH` (or `GNUPGHOME`) - the full path to your PGP root directory.
 - `EMAIL_SIGNER` - the email address used to sign the server's keys.
+- `SECRET_KEY_SOURCE` - the absolute path to a file containing the server's secret key.
+This is cleared after it is used.

 The `$PGPPATH` directory must have a keyring with, at minimum, the secret key for `$EMAIL_SIGNER`.